JuliaSmoothOptimizers/LinearOperators.jl/docs/src/index.md

 ```@example exdiff
 opA[:,1] * [3] # Vector
 ```
-This is also true for `A[i,J]`, which returns vectors on Julia 0.5, and for the scalar `A[i,j]`.
+This is also true for `A[i,:]`, which returns vectors on Julia 0.6, and for the scalar `A[i,j]`.
 Similarly, `opA[1,1]` is an operator of size (1,1):"
 ```@example exdiff